-As the United States marks the one-year anniversary of living amid the COVID-19 pandemic, we can’t help but reflect on how we responded and evolved as an organization.
+As the United States marks the first anniversary of living amid the COVID-19 pandemic, we cannot help but reflect on how we responded and evolved as an organization.

-For an organization whose mission is to offer resources and expertise that measure and improve the quality, safety, and value of person-centered healthcare, we had to pivot to ensure we were meeting the immediate needs created by the pandemic of the providers and communities we serve throughout New England.
+The mission of Healthcentric Advisors is to offer resources and expertise to measure and improve the quality, safety, and value of person-centered healthcare.
+And we had to pivot to ensure we met the immediate needs of the providers and communities we serve throughout New England.

 Our offices went entirely remote like so many in the country.
-Since our work spans across many states, we were fortunate to have created the infrastructure to quickly transition to working remotely.
-None of us expected that we were facing a year of this shift, but we were all too busy springing into action to notice.
+Since our work spans many states, we were fortunate to have created the infrastructure to transition to working remotely quickly.
+None of us expected to face a year of this shift, but we were all too busy springing into action to notice.

-We, like the whole world, needed to find ways of coping with a pandemic.
-It wasn’t just about figuring out what each day would be like between school closures, office closures, and interruption of life as we all knew it—but to figure out new ways of deploying our expertise to assist providers who were caring for patients and residents infected with COVID-19.
+Like the whole world, we needed to find ways of coping with a pandemic.
+It wasn’t just about figuring out what each day would be like between school closures, office closures, and interruption of life as we all knew it—but to figure out new ways of deploying our expertise to assist providers caring for patients and residents infected with COVID-19.

 Fortunately, it didn’t take long for us to pull resources together for providers all over the region:

-We rolled out an online peer-to-peer learning collaborative using the ECHO model to allow nursing homes to interact with each other in an in-depth way with national quality improvement experts.
+We rolled out an online peer-to-peer learning collaborative using the ECHO model to allow nursing homes to interact with each other in-depth with national quality improvement experts.

 Our long-term care experts reflect on what they see a year later after working in collaboration with partners like the Rhode Island Department of Health, supporting long-term care with infection prevention protocols.